OAI/OpenAPI-Specification/registries/_format/byte.md

 Base type: `{{ page.base_type }}`.

-The `{{page.slug}}` format represents any sequence of octets encoded as a base64 string.
+The `{{page.slug}}` format represents any sequence of octets encoded as a base64 string as defined in [RFC4648](https://www.rfc-editor.org/rfc/rfc4648#section-4).
 This format entry is to ensure future versions of OpenAPI maintain compatibility with [OpenAPI 3.0.x](https://spec.openapis.org/oas/v3.0.0).

 ### Upgrading from < 3.1 to >= 3.1